Executive Summary

 Licensing & Employment

-Most of the tables in this report are based on the final clean sample, which includes 87,100 RNs and 7,845 LPNs working and/or living in Wisconsin.
-The sample sizes for some tables could be different due to missing data or the nature of the question.
+Most of the tables in this report are based on the final clean sample, which includes responses from 93,008 RNs and 8,683 LPNs working and/or living in Wisconsin.
+The sample sizes for some tables may vary due to the nature of the question.

-The chart below displays frequency and percentages for questions about employment status and factors related to employment changes.
-Considering current employment status, 87.90% of RNs, and 90.05% of LPNs are employed.
-Of those employed, most of them work in the nursing field: 83.98% of RNs and 82.46% of LPNs.
-Another 1.17% of RNs and 2.29% of LPNs are not employed but are seeking work in nursing, while 8.20% of RNs and 5.30% of LPNs are retired.
+The chart below displays frequencies and percentages for questions about employment status and factors related to employment changes.
+Considering current employment status, 87.2% of RNs, and 87.9% of LPNs were employed.
+Of those employed, most of them worked in the nursing field: 82.8% of RNs and 79.4% of LPNs.
+Another 1.4% of RNs and 2.4% of LPNs were not employed but were seeking work in nursing, while 8.6% of RNs and 6.9% of LPNs were retired.

-Additionally, 71.46% of the RN sample and 70.21% of the LPN sample answer no change in employment status in the past year.
-For RNs, 12.28% report a new position with the same employer, 12.24% report a new position with a different employer, and 4.01% report the same position with a different employer.
-For LPNs, 9.26% report a new position with the same employer, 13.98% report a new position with a different employer, and 6.55% report the same position with a different employer.
-In total, 51.34% of RNs and 15.44% of LPNs have worked about the same hours as the prior year.
-Only 9.64% of RNs and 62.03% of LPNs indicated that they worked fewer hours than the previous year, while 39.02% of RN and 22.53% of LPN worked more hours than the previous year in a typical week.
+Additionally, 74.1% of the RN sample and 73.2% of the LPN sample reported no change in employment status in the year before completing the survey.
+For RNs, 11.2% reported a new position with the same employer, 11.6% reported a new position with a different employer, and 3.2% reported the same position with a different employer.
+For LPNs, 8.1% reported a new position with the same employer, 13.0% reported a new position with a different employer, and 5.7% reported the same position with a different employer.
+In total, 64.2% of RNs and 63.1% of LPNs worked about the same hours as the year before completing the survey.
+Only 12.3% of RNs and 14.8% of LPNs indicated that they worked fewer hours, while 23.5% of RNs and 22.1% of LPNs worked more hours in a typical week.

-The most common reasons RNs change their positions are dissatisfaction with the prior position (17.86%) followed by promotions and career advancement (13.17%) and Salary/medical or retirement benefits (9.22%).
-For LPNs, the top reasons are salary/medical or retirement benefits (12.89%), childcare responsibilities (11.48%) and Relocation/moved to a different area (9.02%).
+The most common reasons RNs cited for changing their positions included dissatisfaction with the prior position, (15.5%) followed by retirement (13.5%) and promotions and career advancement (12.3%).
+For LPNs, the top reasons were retirement (18.7%), dissatisfaction with the previous position (13.4%), and salary/medical or retirement benefits (12.3%).

-A total of 70,989 (97.05%) of the RNs and 4,054 (97.03%) of LPNs report they work as a nurse in Wisconsin (See Table 2).
-Of those working in Wisconsin, 85.46% of the RNs and 93.19% of the LPNs provide direct patient care.
-Direct patient care (DPC) is defined as, “Administering nursing care one-on-one to patients, the ill, the disabled, or clients, in the hospital, clinic or other patient care setting.”
-Examples include providing treatments, counseling, patient education or administering medication.
+A total of 71,266 (92.5%) of the RNs and 6,703 (97.2%) of LPNs reported that they work as a nurse in Wisconsin.
+Of those working in Wisconsin, 83.1% of the RNs and 91.8% of the LPNs provided direct patient care.
+Direct patient care (DPC) is defined as administering nursing care one-onone to patients, the ill, the disabled, or clients in the hospital, clinic, or other patient care setting.

 Previous Next